dzarurizkyy/docker-basic/README.md

 * 📗 **Dockerfile**

-  Shows how to build custom images with Dockerfile
+  Shows how to build custom images with Dockerfile, including:

   ```dockerfile
   # Use base image